QuantEcon/lecture-source-py/source/rst/tax_smoothing_1.rst

 .. math::  p^2_{t,t+1} = \beta - 0.017 = 0.933

-Thus, the first Markov state  has a low-interest rate, and the second Markov state has a high-interest rate.
+Thus, the first Markov state  has a low interest rate, and the second Markov state has a high interest rate.

 We also need to specify a transition matrix for the Markov state.